lynnlangit/gcp-for-bioinformatics/1_Files_and_Data/1_Use_GCS_File_Storage.md

 # Use Google Cloud File Storage

 ### Why do this
  - Your workload is too big to run on your laptop
  - You don't want to wait for time on your organization's shared cluster

 ### What is this
- - Using GCP service Cloud Storage to store and be able to perform analysis (compute services) on your files
+ - Using GCP service Cloud Storage buckets to store and be able to perform analysis (compute services) on your files

 ### Key considerations